 The noise handling of this microphone is mediocre.
 Even in moderately loud environments, it'll be difficult for the person on the other end of the line to hear you.

 The overall battery performance of the JBL TUNE 220TWS is disappointing.
 Their 2.3-hour battery life off a single charge is among the shortest we've ever tested, and they take over 1.5 hours to charge.
 Luckily their case should give you up to five additional charges, though their long charging time means that you can't quickly power them up during a lunch break.
+If you want a pair of earbud-style truly wireless headphones that last longer off a single charge, check out the Microsoft Surface Earbuds Truly Wireless or the TaoTronics SoundLiberty 92 Truly Wireless.

 The JBL TUNE 220TWS don't have a dedicated companion app.
+If you're looking for earbuds with app support, try the Wyze Buds Truly Wireless.

 These headphones are Bluetooth-only.